Pridexs/Arxs_Compiler/README.md

 # Todo List
 * Check if the attributes of a function call are all correct.
 * Add comments
+* Add ++ and --
+* Check if the value returned by a function is being assigned to something.
+Otherwise pop the value.
 * ... (add more)